 “Since none of us have, have you read anything on the warden here?
 I’ve heard she has insane standards for people.”
 Marcus added.

-The initiates seemed to stir as the rumours of who the prison warden was drifted from person to person.
-The sudden realisation that they were nearly there made her seem all the scarier.
-Entering the wall, they could see the above encampment was nothing spectacular, a couple of sturdy wooden walls, with equally strong looking buildings inside.
+The initiates seemed to stir as the rumors of who the prison warden was drifted from person to person.
+The sudden realization that they were nearly there made her seem all the scarier.
+Entering the wall, they could see the above encampment was nothing spectacular, a couple of sturdy wooden walls with equally strong-looking buildings inside.
 But remarkably bland and confined, even for a prison.
-To either side of the carts there were large stones with chained manacles lying nearby that anchored into the walls.
-Before them the central building with a high standing tower on one side and a forge on the other, the middle seeming to be one large open room.
-As the carts stopped everyone dismounted but was unsure of where to stand, until the Deadmen lined up beneath a cat walk attached to the wall.
-On top of the catwalk was a fierce looking woman standing to attention, glaring down at her new recruits.
+To either side of the carts, there were large stones with chained manacles lying nearby that anchored into the walls.
+Before them, the central building with a high-standing tower on one side and a forge on the other, the middle seems to be one large open room.
+As the carts stopped, everyone dismounted but was unsure of where to stand until the Deadmen lined up beneath a catwalk attached to the wall.
+On top of the catwalk was a fierce-looking woman standing to attention, glaring down at her new recruits.
 A few moments passed as everyone arranged themselves into their groups and stood to attention.
 Silence.
 Not even the desert dare make a noise.

 “I am Morag, and I am the warden of this prison.
-For the next few months I shall also be your Shepard, as I attempt to heard you all away from the dangers of the desert.
+For the next few months, I shall also be your Shepard, as I attempt to hear you all away from the dangers of the desert.
 This is the last step of your training, but do not expect to learn anything other than life is hard, harder than you would ever expect.”
-Morag started her decent down some stairs to where the initiates stood.
+Morag started her descent down some stairs to where the initiates stood.

 Morag pointed to the large central building as she made contact with the sand.

-“Finally you shall wait in this court yard till your group are issued tomorrows tasks.
+“Finally, you shall wait in this courtyard till your group is issued tomorrow’s tasks.
 Now move initiates.”

 The groups all muttered to one another as Mesca stood forward for the Deadmen.
 Morag looked across to them for an instant before her eyes went back to the remaining three groups.

 Morag moved across to stand in line with the final group.
-Her presence silencing the group immediately.
+Her presence silenced the group immediately.

-“From what I heard from the commander during your dismounts, he should be leader.”
-Morag gestured to Heas, then looked back to Mesca.
+“From what I heard from the commander during your dismounts, he should be a leader.”
+Morag gestured to Heas, then looked back to Mecca.

-“Respectfully Ma’am, he is smart, but not a good leader.
-He is too self-centred and struggles to put others before him.”
+“Respectfully, Ma’am, he is smart, but not a good leader.
+He is too self-centered and struggles to put others before him.”